-Pamela Alexandra Pays Tribute To Hit Summer Song In Form-Fitting Pink Outfit
+Pamela Alexandra Pays Tribute To Hit Summer Song In Formfitting Pink Outfit

-Pamela Alexandra is giving her Instagram followers quite a show with a hot picture, all while paying tribute to one of the hottest songs of the summer.
+Pamela Alexandra gave her Instagram followers quite a show with a hot picture that paid tribute to one of the hottest songs of the summer.

-The curvy model took to the social media site to share a picture of herself wearing a form-fitting and very revealing pink outfit.
+The plus-size model took to the social media site to share a picture of herself wearing a formfitting and very revealing pink outfit.
 In the caption for the shot, she made reference to the hit summer song “Watermelon Sugar.”

-The outfit — which appeared to be a form of romper as a pair of tight pink shorts were seen underneath the flowing dress near her waist — showed off plenty of curves for the plus-size model.
-Alexandra leaned back against a wall that had a series of glass sheets and a bright green tropical plant behind it.
-The model bent her right knee and placed her foot against the wall, with one hand on her hip and the other lightly touching her hair.
+The outfit — which appeared to be a romper as a pair of tight, pink shorts was visible underneath the flowing skirt near her waist — showed off plenty of curves.
+Alexandra leaned back against a wall made of a series of glass panels with a bright green tropical plant behind it.
+The model bent her right knee, placed her foot against the wall, and rested one hand on her hip with the other lightly touching her hair.

-The plunging neckline of the outfit showed off plenty of cleavage, while the short length gave viewers a glimpse of her legs.
+The plunging neckline of the outfit showed off her ample cleavage, while the short length put her shapely legs on display.
 Alexandra looked into the camera with a slight smile.

 The snap was a big hit with Alexandra’s 3.9 million followers, racking up close to 20,000 likes in just a few hours and attracting compliments from fans and fellow models alike.
 The reference to the Harry Styles song also landed well with her fans, prompting many to respond in the comments section with references to fruit and other summer sweets.